Kontick/BooksApp/README.md

 ## Testing

 Testing in BooksApp includes *unit*, *UI*, and *instrumented* tests throughout the application.
-A notable aspect is the "Delay test", located in `FetchBooksUseCaseTest.kt`, which evaluates the interval (in seconds) between retries.
+A notable aspect is the "Delay test", located in `FetchBooksUseCaseTest.kt`, which evaluates the interval (in seconds) between retries when sending requests to the server.

 ## Stack: